 An art-centric tour of Longmont begins in the Downtown Longmont Certified Creative District.
-Start by grabbing breakfast at Sun Rose Café.
+Start by grabbing breakfast at Lucile’s.
 Omelets, benedicts and other breakfast favorites are made with all-natural, organic ingredients in this charming café.
-Lots of local art adorns the exposed brick walls, natural sunlight streams in from the skylights and their friendly service can’t be beat.
 Their menu is great for vegan, gluten-free and vegetarian diets.

 After breakfast, wander around the walkable Downtown Longmont Creative District, one of 21 certified districts in the state.
 Enjoy 17 art galleries, six music stores, two bookstores, two theaters and many places to enjoy live music.
 Plus, there are many public art pieces, historic buildings and inspiring architecture to appreciate throughout the district.

 Stroll over to the Firehouse Art Center next.
 Located in a historic firehouse, the first in Longmont, the Firehouse Art Center serves as Longmont’s leading contemporary art center featuring national and local artists with over a dozen exhibitions a year.
 Admission to their gallery is free and their exhibits can’t be missed.

 Located on the south end of the Creative District, is a must-see treasure for any Longmont visitor, Cheese Importers.
 Enjoy lunch at this French-inspired bistro, marketplace and cheese shop.
 Make sure to give yourself plenty of time to enjoy your meal, a delectable dessert and one of their specialty coffee drinks, as well as a chance to wander around and pick up some tasty goodies to go, gift items and souvenirs.